-- To prepare butternut squash, first, you want to make sure you have a very sharp knife.
-This is the one I use.
-A sharp knife keeps your fingers safe when cutting through something hard like squash.
+- First, you want to make sure you have a very sharp knife.
+A sharp knife keeps you safe when cutting through something hard like squash.

-- To cut the squash, start by cutting it in half lengthwise.
-Next, cut each half down the middle widthwise so that your butternut squash is now quartered.
-To cut off the thick skin, set each quartered piece on it’s flattest side.
+- Next, cut the squash in half lengthwise.
+Cut each half down the middle widthwise so that your butternut squash is now quartered.
+To cut off the thick skin, set each quartered piece on its flattest side.
 Slowly cut in a downward motion, removing about 1/8th” off so that all the skin is removed.

 - Scoop out the fleshy middle and cut the squash into 1″ cubes.

-While the butternut squash cooks, prepare the rest of the sauce by sautéing onions, garlic, and fresh sage in a small skillet with vegan butter.
-Once the garlic and onions are fragrant, you can remove them from heat and place them in a blender along with vegetable broth, spices, and cooled butternut squash.
+Prepare the rest of the sauce by sautéing onions, garlic, and fresh sage in a small skillet with vegan butter.
+Once the garlic and onions are fragrant, remove them from heat and place them in a blender along with vegetable broth, spices, and cooled butternut squash.

 Blend until completely smooth and then return to a saucepan to gently reheat.